 Because these dogs have a keen sense of smell, they can work as detection dogs.
 The dogs also work as drug sniffers at airports (without invoking the fear that some other breeds might foster) and work as therapy animals, termite sniffers, and all-around ball-chasers for the kids.

-Beagles are barkers by nature; don’t expect him to be a quiet dog or stay at home unless leashed or fenced.
+Beagles are natural barkers; don’t expect them to be quiet dogs or stay home unless leashed or fenced.

 Like many hounds, scent rules this dog’s life; he’ll ignore anything (even training and food) for a good sniff.
 This is a fun-loving dog that makes a wonderful family pet.